Sarah Schulman: Theater

-From 1979 to 1994, she had 15 plays produced in the context of the avant-garde "Downtown Arts Movement" based in New York City's East Village.
-Venues included The University of the Streets, P.S.
+From 1979 to 1994, she had 15 plays produced in the context of the avant-garde Downtown Arts Scene, based in New York City's East Village.
+Venues included the University of the Streets, P.S.
 122, La Mama, King Tut Wah-Wah Hut, the Pyramid Club, 8BC, Franklin Furnace, The Kitchen, Ela Troyano and Uzi Parness' Club Chandelier, Here, the Performing Garage, and others.
 Schulman was admitted into the Sundance Theater Lab in 2001 with the play Carson McCullers, based on the life of the 20th century writer.
 The workshop starred Angelina Phillips and Bill Camp and was directed by Craig Lucas.
 The play had its world premiere at Playwrights Horizons in 2002, directed by Marion McClinton and starring Jenny Bacon.
-Carson McCullers has been published by Playscripts Inc. This was followed by a commission from South Coast Repertory for which she wrote two plays: Made in Korea, based on the memoirs of Mi Ok Bruining, and Mercy.
-Both plays were presented in several readings and workshops.

-In 2005, Tim Sanford, artistic director of Playwrights Horizons, produced Manic Flight Reaction.
-Director Trip Cullman developed the work at New York Stage and Film, and it opened at Playwrights that winter, starring Deirdre O'Connell with Molly Price, Jessica Collins, Austin Lysy, Michael Esper, and Angel Desai.
+This was followed by "Manic Flight Reaction" at Playwrights Horizons, directed by Trip Cullman starring Deirdre O'Connell.

-Schulman secured the rights to write an adaptation of Isaac Bashevis Singer's Enemies, A Love Story, which premiered at the Wilma Theater in Philadelphia in 2007, directed by Jiri Ziska.
+Schulman secured the rights to write an adaptation of Isaac Bashevis Singer's Enemies, A Love Story, which premiered at the Wilma Theater in Philadelphia in 2007, directed by Jiri Ziska starring Morgan Spector.
 It later had a New York reading at the New York Theatre Workshop, directed by Jo Bonney.

-In 2018, her play Between Covers was included in the New Stages Festival at the Goodman Theatre in Chicago, her play Roe Versus Wade had a reading at the New York Theatre Workshop and she was commissioned by BMG and The Manchester Factory to write the book for The Snow Queen, a theatrical work highlighting the music of Marianne Faithfull.
+In 2018, her play Between Covers was included in the New Stages Festival at the Goodman Theatre in Chicago, her play Roe Versus Wade had a reading at the New York Theatre Workshop and she was commissioned by BMG and the Manchester Factory to write the book for The Snow Queen, a theatrical work highlighting the music of Marianne Faithfull.

-In the summer of 2022 her play THE LADY HAMLET had its world premiere at The Provincetown Theater directed by David Drake and opened to universally ecstatic reviews.
-The cast was: Jennifer Van Dyck, Kate Levy, Anne Stott, Laura Scribner, Jon Shuman, Peter Toto.
+In 2021, her play The Lady Hamlet premiered at the Provincetown Theater, starring Jennifer Van Dyck, and won the Best New Play award from Broadway World/Boston.

+In May 2023, the musical adaptation of her 1998 novel Shimmer had its first workshop at Yale, with music by composer Anthony Davis, lyrics by Michael Korie, directed by Jess McLeod.
+A second workshop took place in January 2024 at Northwestern University.